Shubh2-0/Shubh2-0/README.md

 📫 You can reach me at shubhambhati226@gmail.com.
 I am open to discussions, collaborations, and any opportunities related to AI or coding.

 ⚡ Fun coding fact: Did you know that there are over 700 different programming languages?
-It's incredible how many ways there are to express our ideas through code.
+It's incredible how many ways we express our ideas through code exist.

 💪🏼 One of my favorite quotes that resonates with me as a developer is, "Great developers never stop learning."
 I strongly believe in the importance of continuous learning and improvement in order to stay at the forefront of technological advancements.